- What does it mean to be assertive?

 Imagine a situation that requires assertiveness, and talk to your image in the mirror, as if it is another person.

 Think and find out, where you need this skill, and act and talk assertively to your image in the mirror.

 Rehearsing in front of the mirror, will make it easier to repeat this behavior and attitude in real situations.

-6. Rehearse various situations in your mind, in following manner:
+6. Rehearse various situations in your mind, in your imagination, in the following manner:

-- Imagine yourself talking assertively to someone, who goes and stands before you when you are waiting in line at the store.
+- Imagine yourself talking assertively to someone, who barges in and stands before you when you are waiting in line at the store.